jdmintz/cookings/README.md

-# cookings
+# A blog about Cooking and Meal Prepping
-A repository to host information about cooking.
+Beware of cauliflower rice and instant pot recipes